Ignite-Laboratories/Enigmaneering/enigma1/E1S3 - Breadcrumbs.md

 More importantly, it achieves an overall reduction in bit length _three midpoint operations from the end!_  From my experience, I posit that this occurs *on average* for **any** size index - but there's a catch: in larger indexes the data can sometimes _stall._  I have a solution for this condition, but it does so by modulating the data in transit - which one could argue negates my point.
-I'll leave that for you to decide, for now I provide my conjecture:
+I'll leave that for you to decide, but this is my understanding:

     "The Binary Midpoint Recursion Conjecture"